The World's Biggest Vegetables

 World's Biggest Vegetables

 Vegetables are a great source of nutrition, but who knew they could be a source of fun as well!
-Check out our gallery of legendary giant home-grown vegetables to see just how far some gardeners are willing to go to break records and create ridiculously large, natural food.
+Check out our gallery of legendary giant home-grown vegetables to see just how far some expert gardeners are willing to go to break records and produce ridiculously large, natural food.

-You better watch out or this guy might squash you!
-Thats right, this squash made it into the Guiness Book of Records in 2007 - it's 1,234 lb.
+You'd better watch out or this gourd might squash you!
+At a hefty 1,234 pounds, this squash made it into the Guinness Book of Records in 2007.
 It beat the previous world record by 103 lbs.
-Brad Wursten is from the Netherlands and had to use a crane to put his massive squash on display.
+Dutch gardener Brad Wursten had to use a crane to put his massive squash on display.

 A Thirsty Watermelon

 Jane Hunt holds the Canadian record for largest home-grown watermelon with the above giant weighing in at 207.6 lb.
-And this watermelon sure drank a lot of water to reach this size Jane started out watering it with only one gallon a day, but by the peak growing time she was dishing out 5 to 8 gallons per day!
+And this watermelon sure drank a lot of water to reach its impressive size.
+Jane started out watering it with only one gallon daily, but by the peak growing time she was dishing out 5 to 8 gallons per day!

 Caught in a Cabbage

 This photo might look like a scene out of Alice in Wonderland, but that is actually Lauren Evans being dwarfed by her father's prized giant green cabbage!
-John Evans has more than 40 years of gardening experience and comes from a line of expert horticulturists.
-He and his wife Mary have accumulated more than 180 first places in the Alaska State Fair competitions in both quality and giant vegetable categories, and also held 18 State and 7 World Records.
+John Evans has over 40 years of gardening experience and comes from a line of expert horticulturists.
+He and his wife, Mary, have accumulated more than 180 first places in the Alaska State Fair competitions in both quality and giant vegetable categories, and also held 18 state and 7 world records.